Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 score

 , to indicate the degree of preference for this constraint.
-For information on this option, see the "Location Constraint Options" table in Configuring Location Constraints
+For information about this option, see the "Location Constraint Options" table in Configuring Location Constraints

 When listing members of a set, each member is colocated with the one before it.
 For example, "set A B" means "B is colocated with A".
 However, when listing multiple sets, each set is colocated with the one after it.
 For example, "set C D sequential=false set A B" means "set C D (where C and D have no relation between each other) is colocated with set A B (where B is colocated with A)".